pixlsus/pixls-lighting-diagram/README.md

     * Backgrounds (+ stands)
 * Models

+If you add new assets, please remember to add them to `combined.svg` so that users can grab just that file if they want all of the shapes at once (without having to download the .zip or clone the entire repo).

 ## Format
 For maximum compatibility and scalability create the components as scalable vector graphics (SVG) in [Inkscape][].
 This will let all users scale them as needed for their output.